Two-scale integrators with high accuracy and long-time conservations for the nonlinear Klein-Gordon equation in the nonrelativistic limit regime: Main results and numerical tests

 \textbf{Accuracy.} For comparison, we choose the second-order improved St\"{o}rmer-Verlet method (\textbf{ISV}) given in \cite {hairer2000}.
-This method is directly used to solve \eqref{nt} without taking the process given in Section \ref{sec:2}.
-Firstly the accuracy of all the methods is shown by displaying the global errors at $T=1$ in Figures \ref{p1}-\ref{p6}.
+This method is directly used without taking the process given in Section \ref{sec:2}.
+For the methods presented in this paper, {they are used to solve the two-scale system \eqref{2scale compact} over $[0,T]$.} Firstly the accuracy of all the methods is shown by displaying the global errors at $T=1$ in Figures \ref{p1}-\ref{p6}.
 We use the result given by the S3O4 with a small time stepsize as the reference solution.
 In the light of these results, we have the following observations.

 a) The improved St\"{o}rmer-Verlet method ISV shows non-uniform accuracy.
 When $\eps$ becomes small, the accuracy becomes badly (see Figure \ref{p1}).